 We wanted to give you just a taste of what you'll get on Patton Kizzire's Secret Golf Player Channel.
-Remember, Secret Golf members get full access to Brian's channel, as well those of names like Pat Perez, Jason Dufner, Stacy Lewis, Jason Kokrak, Gerina Piller, Ryan Palmer, Jason Gore, Brittany Lang and Gaby Lopez, with more coming -- and launching first on Golf News Net!
+Remember, Secret Golf members get full access to Patton's channel, as well those of names like Pat Perez, Jason Dufner, Stacy Lewis, Jason Kokrak, Gerina Piller, Ryan Palmer, Jason Gore, Brittany Lang and Gaby Lopez, with more coming -- and launching first on Golf News Net!

 Lining up putts using the ball's markings